JamesWoolfenden/sato/CONTRIBUTING.md

 ## adding resource support

-This is my set-up there are others but this one is mine.
+This is my set-up there are others, but this one is mine.

 Set-up IDE/Goland to debug target cfn, this config might help: